Robotics-Club-IIT-BHU/gym-Baxter_SMA/README.md

 - [ ] Increase task complexity
 - [ ] Increase interaction complexity

-We made the required environment with aiming some basic works like simultaneous lifting, touching etc. Now we are working on our MDP formulation along with joint reward function.
+We made the required environment with aiming some basic works like simultaneous lifting, touching etc. Now we are working on our MDP (*Markov Decision Process*) formulation along with joint reward function.

 ##  **Installation Guidelines**
-Anyone who want to conribute to this repo or want to modify it, will fork the repo and can create pull requests.
+Anyone who want to conribute to this repo or want to modify it, can fork the repo and create pull requests [here](https://github.com/Robotics-Club-IIT-BHU/gym-Baxter_SMA/pulls).
 One can also take this environment as a ready made setup for aiming the same challenges.
 ### Dependencies
-- Python3
+- python3
-- PyBullet
+- pybullet
 - gym
-- OpenCV
+- opencv
 - numpy
-- Matplotlib
+- matplotlib

-After cloning the repo run following commands to quickly done with the required setup
+After cloning the repo run the following commands to install the required setup

 - Install the environment using `pip install -e baxter-env`.
 It will automatically install the required additional dependencies

 - In case there are problems with the PyBullet installation, you can refer to this [guide](https://github.com/Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/blob/master/Part1/Subpart%201/README.md).

-- After that use few lines to import it in your workspace.
+- After that use the following lines to import the environment in your workspace.

 ``` python
 import gym